Copilot

 Prices from Microsoft 365 enterprise pricing, Microsoft 365 frontline pricing, and the July 2026 price increase announcement.

-That is a 33-to-1 price ratio from the cheapest to the most expensive Microsoft 365 subscription.
+That is a 33-to-1 price ratio from the cheapest to the most expensive Microsoft 365 plan.

-Microsoft's "Frontier" early access programme, referenced across all the announcement blogs, serves as the preview mechanism for E7's AI capabilities, including Claude in Copilot Chat and Copilot Cowork (built in collaboration with Anthropic).
-The Entra Agent ID product page describes it as "the Microsoft early access program for the latest AI innovations."
-Agent 365 early access is available through Frontier.
+Microsoft's "Frontier" programme serves as the preview and early access mechanism for E7's AI capabilities, including Claude in Copilot Chat and Copilot Cowork (built in collaboration with Anthropic).
+The Entra Agent ID product page describes it as "the Microsoft early access program for the latest AI innovations".
+Agent 365 agentic user identities remain in Frontier preview.

 What We Still Don't Know